Market intelligence for international student recruitment from ICEF

 Here are five important takeaways from this year's top-level findings.

-When asked in the 2025 ISB cycle, "Overall, how satisfied are you with all aspects of your experience at this institution?", 90% of respondents said they were "satisfied" or "very satisfied".
+When asked in the 2025 ISB cycle, "Overall, how satisfied are you with all aspects of your experience at this institution?", 90% of respondents said they were "satisfied" or "very satisfied."

 "Overall, how satisfied are you with all aspects of your experience at this institution?"
 Source: Etio/ISB

-The ISB shoes that, globally, the Net Promoter Score has been on the rise since 2019, where the aggregated NPS value across the survey was 15, to 2025 with its NPS of 22.
+The ISB shows that, globally, the Net Promoter Score has been on the rise since 2019, where the aggregated NPS value across the survey was 15, to 2025 with its NPS of 22.
 As with overall satisfaction ratings, there are big differences within institutions (by faculty or student nationality, for example), and by destination.

 Students feel they are getting good value for their investment in study abroad